sosthenee/Football-computer-vision/README.md

 # Football Computer vision & Deep learning
 Tracking players and ball on matchs clips, using Tensorflow Object detection API and OpenCV.
-Thanks to computer vison the porject was to detecting the differents Teams playing and their pace.
+Thanks to Computer Vison the project was to detecting the differents Teams playing and their pace.
 Then i tried to recognize the ball and fit it's trajectory.

 This video inspired me: https://www.youtube.com/watch?v=GrAdG9r7shU&list=WL&index=42

 # Demo
-See example gif below of the wonderfull team goal of Arsenal against Leicester. we can identify all the players + referees, the soccer ball and also predict in which team the player is, based on the color of their jersey.
+See example gif below of the wonderfull team goal of Arsenal against Leicester.

+We can identify all the players + referees, the soccer ball and also predict in which team the player is, based on the color of their jersey.
 (These teams have obviously a great jersey for recognition on a green pitch)

 The soccer Ball wasn't easily recognized because of it's size with Tensorflow.
-I managed to find it with OpenCV manipulations ( filter : Canny, BGR2GRAY, HSV Boundaries ; Circles :findContours , minEnclosingCircle )
+I managed to find it with some OpenCV manipulations      (filter : Canny, BGR2GRAY, HSV Boundaries ; Circles :findContours , minEnclosingCircle )

 ![](result.gif)